 SOCP Baby House

 Once the orangutans are a bit older and more independent, they are moved as a group to the socialization cages, where they enter the next stage of development.
-At this stage they spend most of the day outside in Forest School learning valuable skills they will need to survive in the wild when they are older!
+At this time they spend most of the day outside in Forest School learning valuable skills from their caretakers such as how to climb trees, build nests, and forage for food.
+These are the survival skills they will need in the wild when they are older and released back to their forest home.
+They return to the cages at night to get a safe night of sleep.

-The residents of the Baby House are constantly changing as new orangutans arrive and older residents move into more advanced groups.
-Keep and eye on the SOCP Baby House Facebook page to see the latest news and updates!
+The residents of the SOCP Baby House are constantly changing as new orangutans arrive and older residents move into more advanced groups.
+Keep an eye on the Baby Orangutan Outreach Facebook page to see the latest news and updates!

 Adopt an orangutan!

-You can directly support the SOCP Baby House by adopting Brenda for just USD $15/month (or USD $150/year).
+You can directly support the SOCP Baby House by adopting Brenda or Janet for just USD $15/month (or USD $150/year).
 Learn more about them on our adoption page.

 Brenda